 Chocolate and peanut butter is a match made in heaven!
 Add in some low carb chocolate chips to give a delicious chocolatey spin to this grain free granola recipe.

 OR!
-Add some cocoa powder along with the peanut butter flour (check out my low carb chocolate granola for ratios).
+Add some cocoa powder along with the peanut butter flour.

 You could also wait until after its baked and drizzle this granola with different kinds of melted chocolate to add another texture.